North American Aviation

 United States Air Force

 Postwar storage and removal from inventory (1957) documented in base fact sheet.
+Includes preserved 1982 letter from B-25 squadron commander Robert T. Smith rebutting claims that cannon-equipped B-25s were ineffective.

 National Museum USAF B-25B